movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 growth without retaining a handle.
 The physical planner avoids existing device extents and superblock stripes, selecting equal-length disjoint stripes for DUP.
 It starts with 32 MiB data/metadata or 8 MiB system chunks and halves the size down to 1 MiB when device gaps are smaller.
-Logical ranges append beyond the highest existing chunk.
+Logical ranges append beyond a mount-lifetime high-water mark.
 Low system space triggers system growth first.
 One reserved handle updates chunk and device trees, device usage, block-group records, and optional extent-format free-space records.
 Chunk-tree COW uses system space.
 System growth also appends a bootstrap mapping to the superblock